JohnSwiftC/GuShell/docs/README.md

 > I personally have used **Visual Studio 2022** to build and test.
 I cannot provide clear build instructions outside of Visual Studio!

+There are now two versions!
+The client labeled as `GuShellPebWalk.c` walks the PEB to avoid many Anti-Virus detections.
+Check `Macros` for additional configuration.

 ### Settings

 In your project settings, ensure that in `Config Properties > Advanced` you select **Use Unicode Character Set**.